intermittent fasting 101

 Learn how to optimize your testosterone levels naturally using training, nutrition, and lifestyle.

-the 16/8 intermittent fasting method
+the 16/8 intermittent fasting protocol

 The 16/8 intermittent fasting protocol originally popularized by Martin Berkhan’s Leangains is a fasting protocol that involves a fasting window of 16 hours per day, with an 8 hour eating window.